Summer Mountain Skills

 Route finding and decision making through complicated ground

-A mountain ridge journey including munro summits
+A mountain journey including Munro summits

 -